Instant Pot Ground Turkey Tacos

-These homemade turkey tacos are perfectly seasoned with a slight sweetness from brown sugar.
+These homemade Instant Pot Ground Turkey Tacos are perfectly seasoned with a slight sweetness from brown sugar.
+Stove top option included.
 Serve with your favorite taco toppings or in a taco salad!

 I found this recipe for ground beef tacos in my America’s Test Kitchen Cookbook and decided to try substituting ground turkey for the beef.
 The only kind of ground turkey tacos I’ve made in the past have been with a store bought taco seasoning packet.
 In fact, I don’t know that it ever occurred to me to make the filling from scratch!

 I am so glad we tried these because they are soooo good!
 The spices are perfect, and the mixture is so flavorful, with a slight sweetness from the brown sugar.
 Bob and I have made these probably 6 times in the last few months.
 They are one of the few dinners that I actually made while I was pregnant to keep in the freezer and have after the baby arrived – we were sure glad to have this dinner twice in those first weeks home with Ava, when simply taking a shower is an accomplishment for the day!

 First, the onion is cooked in oil.
 Use the saute setting of the instant pot or if making in a skillet, heat it to medium.
 Next, the garlic, salt, and spices are added, followed by the ground turkey.

 I typically use lean ground turkey exclusively (not the extra lean) because I find it has more flavor and isn’t as dry.
 I had Bob grocery shop for the ingredients for this recipe once, and he got the extra lean by accident.
 We used it anyway, and these were still phenomenal!
 It ended up being serendipitous because now we know that we can use the healthier turkey and not compromise on the flavor!